TccStemCenter/Spring-2018/Challenge1_Feb23/README.md

 ## The Challenge

+#### Beginner

+* Create a random joke generator.
+    - When run, your program should print one random joke to the screen.

+#### Intermediate

-* Create a program that, when run, displays a random joke on the screen.
+* Create a small web parser that grabs a joke from a joke website and print it to the screen.

-#### Expert Level

-* If you think this challenge is too easy, then as an extra challenge, try to create a program that can parse a website that contains a list of jokes, and print a random joke from the website.
+    - When run, your program should pull down a website that contains some jokes, parse a joke or list of jokes from that website, and print a randomly selected joke to the screen.

 ## Solutions

-###### as of 26 Mar 2018
+*as of 26 Mar 2018*

 [Beginner and Expert Solutions](https://github.com/TccStemCenter/Spring-2018/tree/master/Challenge1_Feb23/solutions)

 ## Getting Setup

-If you need help getting set up in python, please talk to Dylan or someone familiar with python.

 The easiest solution is to use [repl.it](https://repl.it/) (note that you need to make an account) or [pythonfiddle.com](http://pythonfiddle.com/)